USS Uranus on 19 September 1944.

 Class Notes:

-FY 1942.
-On 19 Dec 40 the Navy notified Maritime that it required three more Provision Store Ships and that these were to be C2s with refrigeration.
-A program for acquisition of new auxiliaries approved by the Secretary of the Navy on 15 Jan 41 included these three ships.
-On 15 May 41 the Navy reaffirmed its need for three converted AFs by 1 Aug 41.
-On 26 May 41 the President ordered the Maritime Commission to turn over AF 12-13 in early June, and this chartered ex-Danish ship was acquired in August to fill the requirement for the third AF.
-The limited initial conversion of URANUS included the addition of foundations for four .50 caliber AA machine guns (but not the guns themselves) and accomodations for six officers and 30 men--which appeared to be all she could carry.
-She received a more complete conversion, including additional superstructure, a new refrigeration system, and probably a new armament, during an overhaul at the Norfolk Navy Yard between September and December 1943.
+MARIA filled a gap in Navy procurement plans that had originated on 19 Dec 40 when the Navy notified the Maritime Commission that it required three more Provision Store Ships, which it wanted to be C2s with refrigeration.
+A program for acquisition of new auxiliaries approved by the Secretary of the Navy on 15 Jan 41 included these three ships, and on 15 May 41 the Navy reaffirmed its need for three converted AFs by 1 Aug 41.
+On 26 May 41 the President declined to provide the C2s but ordered the Maritime Commission to turn over two United Fruit "mail boats" as AF 12-13 in early June, leaving a requirement for a third AF that was fulfilled in August by this chartered ex-Danish ship.

 Ship Notes: